redwoodjs/redwood/docs/docs/services.md

 ### validateWith()

 The same behavior as `validateWithSync()` but works with Promises.
-Remember to the `await` the validation.
+Remember to `await` the validation.

 ```jsx
 await validateWith(async () => {